-As early in the spring of 1845 as the ground would permit, they re-packed their goods and stores, hung out the white sails of their prairie schooner and pursued their journey up the north fork of the Platte, crossed the Red Buttes, went through Devil’s Gate, skirted the banks of the Sweet Water River, and winding through the great South Pass, diverted their course to the north in the direction of the head-waters of Snake River, which would guide them by its current to the Columbia.
-At this stage in their journey they consulted a rough map of the route on which two trails were laid down, either of which would lead to the stream they were seeking.
-With characteristic boldness they chose the shorter and more difficult trail.
-Following its tortuous course in a northwesterly direction they reached a point where the path was barely wide enough for the wagon to pass, and was bounded on the one side by a wall of rock and on the other by a ragged precipice descending hundreds of feet into a dark ravine.
+As early in the spring of 1845 as the ground would permit, they re-packed their goods and stores, hung out the white sails of their prairie schooner and pursued their journey up the north fork of the Platte, crossed the Red Buttes, went through Devil’s Gate, skirted the banks of the Sweet Water River, and winding through the great South Pass, diverted their course to the north in the direction of the headwaters of the Snake River, which would guide them by its current to the Columbia.
+At this stage in their journey, they consulted a rough map of the route on which two trails were laid down, either of which would lead to the stream they were seeking.
+With characteristic boldness, they chose the shorter and more difficult trail.
+Following its tortuous course in a northwesterly direction, they reached a point where the path was barely wide enough for the wagon to pass and was bounded on the one side by a wall of rock and on the other by a ragged precipice descending hundreds of feet into a dark ravine.

-In the awful stillness of that solitude the beating of her heart became audible as she rapidly reviewed her terrible situation, and taxed her mind to know what she should do.
-Summoning up all her resolution she ran swiftly along the edge of the precipice in search of a place where she could descend, in the hope that by some rare good fortune her husband might have survived his fall.
-Half a mile back of the spot where the accident occurred she found a more gradual descent into the ravine, and here, by swinging herself from bush to bush she managed at length with the utmost difficulty and danger to reach the bottom of the ravine but could find there no trace either of her husband or of the ox-team.
+In the awful stillness of that solitude, the beating of her heart became audible as she rapidly reviewed her terrible situation and taxed her mind to know what she should do.
+Summoning up all her resolution, she ran swiftly along the edge of the precipice in search of a place where she could descend, in the hope that by some rare good fortune, her husband might have survived his fall.
+Half a mile back of the spot where the accident occurred, she found a more gradual descent into the ravine.
+Here, by swinging herself from bush to bush, she managed at length with the utmost difficulty and danger to reach the bottom of the ravine but could find there no trace either of her husband or of the ox-team.

-At great risk of being dashed to pieces, she succeeded in climbing to the spot.
-The patient beasts which had carried them so far upon their way were crushed to a jelly; among the remains of the wagon scarcely a vestige appeared of the furniture, utensils, and stores with which it was laden.
-She marked the track it had made in its descent, and digging her fingers and toes into the crevices of the rock, and drawing herself from point to point in a zigzag course, by means of bushes and projecting stones, she slowly scaled the declivity and reached a narrow ledge some three hundred feet from the ravine, where she paused to take a breath.
+At great risk of being dashed to pieces, she climbed to the spot.
+The patient beasts which had carried them so far upon their way were crushed to a jelly; among the remains of the wagon, scarcely a vestige appeared of the furniture, utensils, and stores with which it was laden.
+She marked the track it had made in its descent, and digging her fingers and toes into the crevices of the rock, and drawing herself from point to point in a zigzag course, using bushes and projecting stones, she slowly scaled the slope and reached a narrow ledge some three hundred feet from the ravine, where she paused to take a breath.

 While racking her brain for means to remove him fifty feet lower to the ledge from which she had first spied him, a welcome sight met her eye.
-It was the axe and the coil of rope which had fallen from the wagon during its descent, and now lay within easy reach.
-Passing the rope several times around his body so as to form a sling she cut a stout bush, and trimming it, made a stake which she firmly fastened into a crevice, and with, an exertion of strength, such as her loving and resolute heart could have alone inspired her to put forth, she extricated him from his position, and laying the ends of the rope over the stake gently lowered him to the ledge, and gathering moss made a pillow for his bleeding head.
-Then descending to the spot where the carcasses of the oxen lay she quickly flayed one, and cutting off a large piece of flesh she ransacked the wreck of the wagon and found a blanket and a pot.
-Returning to her husband she kindled a fire, and made broth with some water which she found in the hollow of a rock.
+It was the ax and the coil of rope that had fallen from the wagon during its descent and now lay within easy reach.
+Passing the rope several times around his body to form a sling, she cut a thick bush, and trimming it, made a stake which she firmly fastened into a crevice, and with, an exertion of strength, such as her loving and resolute heart could have alone inspired her to put forth, she extricated him from his position, and laying the ends of the rope over the stake gently lowered him to the ledge, and gathering moss made a pillow for his bleeding head.
+Then descending to the spot where the carcasses of the oxen lay, she quickly flayed one, and cutting off a large piece of flesh, she ransacked the wreck of the wagon and found a blanket and a pot.
+Returning to her husband she kindled a fire and made broth with some water found in the hollow of a rock.

-Gathering moss and lichens she made a comfortable couch upon the rock, and gently stretched her groaning patient upon it, covering him with the blanket for the mountain air was chill even in that August afternoon.
-The wounded man’s breathing grew more regular, the bloody ooze no longer flowed from his white lips, but his frame was still racked by agonizing pains.
+Gathering moss and lichens, she made a comfortable couch upon the rock and gently stretched her groaning patient upon it, covering him with the blanket for the mountain air was chill even in that August afternoon.
+The wounded man’s breathing grew more regular, the bloody ooze no longer flowed from his white lips, but agonizing pains still racked his frame.

 The ledge on which the forlorn pair lay was barely four feet wide and less than ten feet long.
 There, on the face of that precipice, one hundred miles from the nearest settlement, all through the lonely watches of the night, the strong-hearted wife, with tear-dimmed eyes, hung over the sufferer.
 Many a silent prayer in the weary hours of that moonless night did she send up to the Father of mercies.
 Many a plan for bringing succor or for alleviating pain on the morrow did she devise.

-He fell into a doze, and when he woke the sun was up.
-“Can you stay here all alone for a few hours,” inquired Mrs. Hinman, after feeding her patient, “I am going to see if I can fetch some one to help us out of this.”
+He fell into a doze, and the sun was up when he woke.
+“Can you stay here all alone for a few hours,” inquired Mrs. Hinman, after feeding her patient, “I am going to see if I can fetch someone to help us out of this.”
 “Go,” he answered.
-Placing the flask and broth within reach of her husband, and kissing him, she sprang up the acclivity as though she had wings, reached the trail and sped along it southward.
-Fifteen miles would bring her to the spot where the two trails met: here she hoped to meet some wayfaring train of emigrants, or some party of hunters coursing through the defiles of the mountains.
+Placing the flask and broth within reach of her husband and kissing him, she sprang up the acclivity as though she had wings, reached the trail, and sped along it southward.
+Fifteen miles would bring her to the spot where the two trails met, and here she hoped to meet some wayfaring train of emigrants or some party of hunters coursing through the defiles of the mountains.

-He was accordingly carried carefully to the trail and placed astride of one of the horses in front of one of the hunters.
+Accordingly, he was carried carefully to the trail and placed astride of one of the horses in front of one of the hunters.
 After a slow march of four hours, he was safely stowed in the cabin of the hunters, where, in a few weeks, he entirely recovered from his injuries.

-The hunters, learning their wishes, returned to the scene of the mishap, and scoured the side of the mountain in search of the articles which had been thrown from the wagon in its descent.
-They succeeded in recovering uninjured a large number of articles, including a few which still remained in the wrecked vehicle.
-Then clubbing together, they made up a purse and bought two pair of oxen and a wagon from a passing train of emigrants, who also generously contributed articles for the use and comfort of the resolute but unfortunate pair.
-Such deeds of charity are habitual with the men and women of the frontier, and the farther west one goes the more spontaneously and warmly does the heart bound to relieve the sufferings and supply the wants of the unfortunate, particularly of those who have been injured or reduced while battling with the hardships and dangers incident to a wild country.
+The hunters, learning their wishes, returned to the scene of the mishap and scoured the side of the mountain in search of the articles which had been thrown from the wagon in its descent.
+They succeeded in recovering uninjured a large number of articles, including a few which remained in the wrecked vehicle.
+Then clubbing together, they made up a purse and bought two pairs of oxen and a wagon from a passing train of emigrants, who also generously contributed articles for the use and comfort of the resolute but unfortunate pair.
+Such deeds of charity are habitual with the men and women of the frontier.
+The farther west one goes, the more spontaneously and warmly does the heart bound to relieve the sufferings and supply the wants of the unfortunate, particularly of those injured or reduced while battling with the hardships and dangers incident to a wild country.

 The more rugged the region on our western border, the more boundless becomes the sympathetic faculty of its inhabitants.
-Nowhere is a large and unselfish charity more lavishly exercised than among the Rocky Mountain men and women.
+Nowhere is a large, unselfish charity more lavishly exercised than among the Rocky Mountain men and women.

 Free as the breezes that sweep those towering summits, warm as the sun of midsummer, bright as the icy peaks which lift themselves into the sky, the spirit of loving-kindness for the unfortunate animates the bosoms of the sons and daughters of that mountain land.

-While a hunting party were once threading the defiles of the mountain, they espied below them in the valley certain suspicious signs.
-Approaching the spot, they discovered that a train of emigrants had been attacked by Indians, their wagons robbed, their oxen killed, a number of the party massacred and scalped, and the rest dispersed.
+While a hunting party was once threading the defiles of the mountain, they espied below them in the valley certain suspicious signs.
+Approaching the spot, they discovered that Indians had attacked a train of emigrants, their wagons robbed, their oxen killed, a number of the party massacred and scalped, and the rest dispersed.